gismo07/headless-ros-vnc/README.md

 ```
 After that you can start the service again.

+#### Mounting errors on windows
+ - start docker with admin rights
+ - right click on the docker system tray icon -> Settings
+ - Under `Shared Drives` set the checkbox for the C drive

  ## Access the environment
-  - to open the IDE, simply open the browser and go to `localhost:80`.
+  - to open the IDE, simply open the browser and go to [localhost:80]().
 The password is currently set to `dev@ros`.
-  - to see rviz or some other gui stuff, open another browser tab `localhost:6080/vnc.html` and click connect.
+  - to see rviz or some other gui stuff, open another browser tab [localhost:6080/vnc.html]() and click connect.

 ## Data storage
 Per default all perisistent data is located at the host pc (assuming windows for now) under `C:/ros-persistent-data`.
 Create this folder **before** starting the container.